ERnsTL/flowd/doc/adr/adr-028-typed_ports_contracts_and_graph_validation.md

 Ports are classified as data-plane, control, or configuration ports based on component port metadata.

-The exact classification mechanism is defined in:

-→ ADR-029: Type System, Registry and Validation Model

-Validation logic MUST rely on this classification rather than inferring semantics from connection patterns.
+Each port MUST declare exactly one classification.
+Validation logic MUST rely on this metadata classification rather than inferring semantics from connection patterns.

 Note on IIPs: